JackJamesLoth/jackjamesloth.github.io/README.md

 ### Guitar Synthesis
 This project explores synthesising electric guitar using a diffusion transformer and a guitar-specific input format.
 We are targeting a publication at ISMIR 2025.
 ### GOAT
-Guitar dataset, targeting a publication at ISMIR 2025.
+Trgeting a publication at ISMIR 2025.
-### Guitar Timbre Analysis
+### Guitar Timbre Project
 This is a large and significant project but I unfortunately cannot share too much about it until we publish.
 Stay tuned!
 ### HEL9000
 Dominating the cosmos with AI metal 🤘